abstractmachine/head-media-design-oculus/05_animation/readme.md

 Today we still call them keyframes, but instead of "in-betweeners" we use the term "interpolation" to describe the intermediary positions created *in between* each keyframe.

-While it might not seem obvious at first, even motion capture systems integrate this concept of keyframes but expand the concept to defining each individual point that the system tracks in 3D space over time.
-So the system is breaking down both the *key physical joints* and attributes (arms, legs, feet, hands, fingers, but also jaw, eyes, mouth, cheeks, etc) into their separate parts, as well as tracking their *key 3D positions over time*.
-Software such as Unity then interpolate automatically all the *intermediary* or *in-between* positions of each joint taken from the motion capture recording.
+While it might not seem obvious at first, even motion capture systems integrate this concept of keyframes, only they expand it to include key individual points that the system needs to track in 3D space.
+In other words, the system is breaking down both the *key physical joints* and attributes (arms, legs, feet, hands, fingers, but also jaw, eyes, mouth, cheeks, etc) into their separate parts, as well as tracking their *key 3D positions over time*.
+Software such as Unity then interpolates automatically all the *intermediary* or *in-between* positions of each joint taken from the motion capture recording.
 This approach is more modular and means that different parts can be modified in real-time via interactivity.
-I.e. by breaking down they various parts, the characters can evolve and transition from one motion captured set of keyframes to another, based on interactive input from the player.
+I.e. by breaking down the various parts, the characters can evolve and transition from one motion-captured set of keyframes to another, based on interactive input from the player.
 Keyframes are essential to this modularity.
 It might seem like an overly complicated process, but it is all built up atop this very simple concept of "keyframes" and "in-between frames".

 (youtube: djvDGel7nf0?t=54)